Key Points

 - Stiffness or soreness after rising from rest

-These symptoms will vary depending on the severity of the disease, how long the dog has been suffering, the level of inflammation, and the degree of looseness in the joint.
-If left untreated, hip dysplasia can lead to degenerative joint disease (DJD) or osteoarthritis (OA).
+These symptoms can vary depending on the advancedness of the condition, the level of inflammation, and the looseness of the joint.

 How is canine hip dysplasia diagnosed?

-It is important to tell your veterinarian about any abnormal behaviors or signs you’ve observed in your dog, as well as any injuries or accidents, even if they don’t appear to be severe.
+Tell your vet about any strange behavior or signs you’ve seen in your dog, as well as any new injuries or accidents, even if they seem small.

-There are several treatment options for dogs with hip dysplasia.
-Although options may vary depending on the severity of the disease, non-surgical treatments can include:
+Dogs with hip dysplasia can receive several types of treatment.
+Although options will vary depending on the severity of the disease, non-surgical treatments can include:

 - Physical therapy